moustafasamir/backbone-pagination/README.md

 backbone-pagination V0.9
 ========================

-This simple and lightweight (802 Byte minified) pagination plugin for [Backbone.js](http://backbone.js) allows you to extend your ```Backbone.Collection```s with pagination functionality by modifying the collection's fetch url.
+This simple and lightweight (<1kb minified) pagination plugin for [Backbone.js](http://backbone.js) allows you to extend your ```Backbone.Collection```s with pagination functionality by modifying the collection's fetch url.

 These three methods are introduced: